Data Expedition, Inc. ®

 You were running a trial that has expired.

-Once trial software expires, you must download new copies from DEI.
+Once trial software expires, you must download new client and server executables from DEI.

 Your license configuration or binding has changed.